csik/4240_Syllabus/mp3.md

         *   It may be helpful to set up a situation that will allow the user to physically act out the activity to demonstrate to the designer how it is done.
         *   It may be helpful to design a structured role-play, for example to check understanding by having the designer pretend s/he is doing the activity and the user explaining when s/he has things wrong.
         *   You might design a sketching activity to flesh out your discussion, for example by creating a collaborative comic strip that illustrates a key issue or aspect of the activity.
-        *   More ways will be covered in lecture.
+        *   More ways will be covered in lecture and/or section.
     *   Remember that:
         *   Participatory design techniques are often **physical, visual, and creative**.
         *   They focus on **reducing** as much as possible **the power differential** between the designer and the person designed for.